wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    5. <a href="#Cost">COST = <strong>Cost Optimization</strong></a> = The ability to achieve business outcomes at the lowest price point - Managing costs to maximize the value delivered

-   6. <a href="#SustLabs"><strong>Sustainability</strong></a> (only by AWS) for "Minimizing the environmental impacts of running cloud workloads.
+   6. <a href="#SustLabs">SUST = <strong>Sustainability</strong></a> (only by AWS) for "Minimizing the environmental impacts of running cloud workloads.
 It includes a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts".
 Examples are stopping over-provisioning, using more efficient Gravaton (non-x86) CPUs, etc.

-   * Google adds a "System Design" pillar.
+   \6.
+Google adds its own "System Design" pillar.

 PROTIP: One mnemonic to make the 5 easier to remember is "<strong>CROPS</strong>".